-For those of you interested in knowing the context of this song in the musical for which it was written, it is as follows:
+Here is the context of the song in the musical for which it was written:

 For those who have expressed curiosity in hearing the rest of the score, unfortunately it is unavailable.